-Dompé fully exploited the combination of excellence in HPC software design, development and tuning of the Politecnico di Milano and the World-Class competences of CINECA in the deployment and optimization of extreme-scale computer simulations.
-Thus, at the end of the project, Dompé was able to obtain a 100X of performance increase due to the redesign of part of the code, and a 100X in the scale up of the simulation.
+Dompé has fully exploited the combination of excellence in HPC software design, development and tuning by the Politecnico di Milano and the World-Class competences of CINECA in the deployment and optimization of extreme-scale computer simulations.
+So, at the end of the project, Dompé was able to obtain a 100X of performance increase due to the redesign of part of the code, and a 100X in the scale up of the simulation.
 This exa-scale ready LiGen™ version was used to perform the ANTAREX4ZIKA virtual screening simulation.

 The ANTAREX research project has been granted in the H2020 Future and Emerging Technologies program on High Performance Computing.
-The project involves CINECA, the Italian Tier-0 Supercomputing Centre and IT4Innovations, the Czech Tier-1 Supercomputing Center..
-ANTAREX project was coordinated by Politecnico di Milano and concluded successfully on November 30, 2018.
-Final results have been presented at the Final Review Meeting held at European Commission in Luxembourg on January 31, 2019.
-The main goal of the ANTAREX project is to provide a breakthrough approach to map, runtime manage and autotune applications for green and heterogeneous HPC (High Performance Computing) systems up to the exascale level.
+The project involves CINECA, the Italian Tier-0 Supercomputing Centre and IT4Innovations, the Czech Tier-1 Supercomputing Center.
+The ANTAREX project was coordinated by Politecnico di Milano and concluded successfully on November 30, 2018.
+Final results were presented at the Final Review Meeting held at the European Commission in Luxembourg on January 31, 2019.
+The main goal of the ANTAREX project is to provide a breakthrough approach to map, runtime management and autotune applications for green and heterogeneous HPC (High Performance Computing) systems up to the exascale level.
 The ANTAREX project is driven by two use cases chosen to address the self-adaptivity and scalability characteristics of two important scenarios in HPC, chosen for their major scientific and social impact.
 Here we present the application scenario linked to a biopharmaceutical HPC application for accelerating drug discovery deployed on the 10 PetaFLOPS MARCONI supercomputer at CINECA (#19 in TOP500 most powerful supercomputers).

 To demonstrate the benefits of code optimization and scalability, Dompé selected the Zika pandemic crisis to support and promote the identification of novel drugs able to address the unmet medical need in terms of effective therapies.
-Dompé in collaboration with Universita’ di Milano selected 26 binding sites identified from the already resolved crystal structures of 5 Zika proteins: NS5, NS1, NS2B/NS3, NS3 and the envelope protein.
+Dompé, in collaboration with Universita’ di Milano, selected 26 binding sites identified from the already resolved crystal structures of 5 Zika proteins: NS5, NS1, NS2B/NS3, NS3 and the envelope protein.
 For this experiment, Dompé has created a virtual chemical space of 1.2 Billion small molecular-weight molecules.
-The evaluation of such a huge chemical space is possible thanks to the outcome of the ANTAREX project and the almost 1million computational threads available at CINECA.
+The evaluation of such a huge chemical space has been possible thanks to the outcome of the ANTAREX project and the almost 1million computational threads available at CINECA.
 The focus was on molecular docking, an increasingly important application for HPC-accelerated drug discovery.
-Dompé started by analysing the most computationally intensive kernels of the LiGen™ molecular docking application.
-In ANTAREX, the research team at Politecnico di Milano developed a runtime tuneable version of the molecular docking application for use in virtual screening experiments.
+Dompé started by analyzing the most computationally intensive kernels of the LiGen™ molecular docking application.
+In ANTAREX, the research team at Politecnico di Milano developed a runtime tunable version of the molecular docking application for use in virtual screening experiments.
 This application was deployed and scaled out to the full size of the 10 PetaFLOPS Marconi supercomputer at CINECA to screen the 1.2 billion ligand database (including all investigational and marketed drugs) targeting the Zika virus.
 This represents the largest virtual screening experiment ever launched in terms of computational threads (up to one million) and size of the compound database (one billion molecules).